draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 How to run a GapFiller
 ----------------------

-Due to the gap-filling algorithmns having the same architecture, the function calls for running them are basically the same, save for some parameters (will be denoted as ``<params>`` in the folowing code snippets.)
+Due to the gap-filling algorithms having the same architecture, the function calls for running them are basically the same, save for some parameters (will be denoted as ``<params>`` in the following code snippets.)

-Firstly, the class instance for the chosen gapfiller, denoted by the place holder ``<CHOSEN_GAPFILLER>``, must be initialed.
+Firstly, the class instance for the chosen gapfiller, denoted by the place holder ``<CHOSEN_GAPFILLER>``, must be initialised.

 .. code-block:: python
     :class: copyable